liberland/laws/drafting/drafts/border_law.md

 #### § 1: Definition of a Border Crossing Point

-(1) A Border Crossing Point is hereby defined as a location specifically designated for state border crossing within the jurisdiction of Liberland.
+(1) A Border Crossing Point shall be a location specifically designated for state border crossing within the jurisdiction of Liberland.
 This definition is set forth in this law and is further elaborated in the Regulations of the Ministry of Interior.
 It encompasses the immediate surrounding area of the border crossing point, which includes the marked zone where border crossing control is performed, as well as any other controls mandated by law.

 #### § 2: Structure and Equipment of a Border Crossing Point